cody-pa/save-bot/README.md

-# star-bot
+# save-bot
-This bot allows you to subscribe to it and will then send you a DM duplicate of any message you react to with a star emoji, including embeds.
+this discord bot allows you to subscribe, and when a subscribed user reacts to a message with a pushpin emoji, the bot will DM them a copy of the post including urls to all the embeds